jbemmel/srl-snmp-set/README.md

     view rwview included interfaces.ifTable.ifEntry.ifAdminStatus
     perl do "/usr/share/snmp/snmp_write_handler.pl";
 ````
+  Note that the above configuration will get overwritten upon reboot or change of SNMP configuration.
+  To make these settings persistent, note that one can use 'includeDir' or 'includeFile' directives

 * Restart the SNMP daemon by sending it a HUP signal, to reload the config

 # Usage